keyonm/keyonm/README.md

 # 👋 Hey, I'm Keyon!

-I'm a 2nd year CS student at the University of Michigan minoring in Mathematics interested in pursuing software engineering.
+I'm a 2nd year CS student at the University of Michigan minoring in Discrete Mathematics interested in pursuing software engineering.

 ## About Me